 After reading the story we talked about sacrifice and what we would sacrifice if we had to sacrifice our most precious thing.

 Then we went through and drew and wrote what was sacrificed (if you want the printable print p.
 4 of the printable and cut apart between the 2 columns).
-Click on the picture below to go to the download.
+The download is in the subscriber page.

 They all drew what she gave away, and I loved what they would give up.
 Princess and Superman (I think) were going to give up their Bible as their most precious thing.
 Batman was going to give up his punching ball which he had just gotten.

 Quick Side Note on this great Texas project

 As I’m going through and updating old posts, I realized I did this project TWICE with my kids.
 Once when they were super duper little, and a second time when they were slightly older.
 Now, in the interests of not having the same post twice, and because the pictures were so darn cute.
 I’m giving you a slightly different take on this project.

 So, I send you back in time to February 2010 when my kids were significantly shorter than me, which is no longer the case in 2020:

 I asked the kids what their most precious treasure was, and what would be hard for them to give up.
 At first they were all about giving away their sister’s stuff.
 The boys were quite sure she wouldn’t mind that.